GSA/fedramp-gov/_posts/2024-09-03-streamlining-federal-cloud-security.md

 This platform will enable change by providing:

-- Smart systems that make getting and using FedRAMP authorizations easier through automated workflows that provide a digital and streamlined authorization experience
+- Smart systems that make getting and using FedRAMP authorizations easier through automated workflows that provide a digital and streamlined authorization experience.
 - Expanded continuous monitoring capabilities to ensure that systems remain secure and can shift to automated and continuous assessment, while empowering agencies and risk managers with data to make authorization decisions.
 - Enhanced collaboration and communication capabilities that enable centralized real time feedback, actionable data, and minimizes miscommunication.
 - Better metrics across the FedRAMP Marketplace, including allowing FedRAMP to track and improve the customer experience and drive improved security outcomes.